Siggeir

 Siggeir is the king of Gautland (i.e. Götaland/Geatland, but in some translations also rendered as Gothland), in the Völsunga saga.
 In Skáldskaparmál he is given as a Sikling and a relative of Sigar who killed the hero Hagbard.
 Hversu Noregr byggðist specifies that the last Sigar was Siggeir's nephew.

-According to the Völsunga saga, Siggeir married Signy, the sister of Sigmund and the daughter of king Völsung.
+According to the Völsunga saga, Siggeir married Signy, the sister of Sigmund and the daughter of King Völsung.
+Although Völsung agreed to the marriage, Signy herself was unwilling.
 At the banquet Odin appears in disguise wearing a cape and a hood and sticks a sword in the tree Branstock.
 Then he said that whoever managed to pull the sword out could keep it.
 Siggeir and everyone else tried but only Sigmund succeeded.
 Siggeir generously offered three times the sword's value, but Sigmund mockingly refused.
 Siggeir was offended and went home the next day thinking of revenge.

 Siggeir invites Sigmund, his father Völsung and Sigmund's nine brothers to a visit in Gautland to see the newlyweds three months later.
 When the Völsung clan had arrived they were attacked by the Gauts (Geats) and king Völsung was killed and his sons captured.